ThoughtWorks-SEA/developer-training/docs/frontend/webpack-babel.md

 ## Simple demo on Webpack

-1. create a new folder: `mkdir webpack-demo`
+1. Create a new folder: `mkdir webpack-demo`
-2. create an `index.html` file
+2. Create an `index.html` file

 ```html
 <!DOCTYPE html>